MajorZiploc/code_runner.vim/README.md

 Use cases:
 - light weight database client by executing chunks of code and respecting db env vars
+- light weight redis client by executing chunks of commands and respecting redis env vars
 - execute tagged code blocks in markdown files
 - execute chunks of code or whole files for script langages